jonhealy1/geospatialDataHub/README.md

 ```
 python manage.py createsuperuser
+on browser: localhost:8000/admin
 ```

-If you go to localhost:8000/admin after creating a superuser you can place events and geometric shapes on the map with some popup information.
+After creating a superuser you can place events and geometric shapes on the map with some popup information.